alejandrozf/ominicontacto/KNOWN_ISSUES.md

 - Supervision calls capture is broken
 - Recycle over recycled campaign duplicates records to call
 - The system does not reproduce some temporary voice messages produced by some carriers on the webphone
-- The system gots a lot of overhead when has to unqueue many agents